 So who were John and Ebenezer Tankard and what is my connection to them?
 John was christened on 10 March 1822 in Birkin Parish, West Haddlesey, Yorkshire.
 He was a younger brother of one of my great-great-grandfather’s Mark Tankard (1819-1866).
 Ebenezer was Mark’s son, born in 1847, three years after his parents Mark and Sarah (nee Wilson) married on Nov 26 1844.
 Ebenezer was baptised on the same day – on 12 Aug 1849 – as his younger sister Susan or Susanna (who became my great-grandmother).
 The aunt Ebenezer was living with in 1871 was Sarah Howe (nee Tankard) – another sibling of Mark and John.
 This is Mark’s family entry in the 1861 census when he was living in West Haddlesey (which is south of York and east of Leeds):

 Mark Tankard was a butcher.
 He died at the relatively young age of 47 in 1866 (17 July) – his death certificate listed him as a master butcher.
 His daughter Susanna was 17 at the time – perhaps not surprising then that, when she died decades later (1935) in New Zealand, her father’s occupation wasn’t remembered correctly and was recorded on her death certificate as ‘herbalist’.
-I think Mark’s wife Sarah (nee Wilson) died the year before him, on 2 December 1865.
+Mark’s wife Sarah (nee Wilson) died the year before him, on 2 December 1865.
 She was only aged 41; her cause of death was given as diabetes.
 Mark’s occupation is given as farm labourer on her death certificate.

 170 sheets covering England and Wales, 1805 to 1869).